Myo-inositol & d-chiro-inositol: side effects and benefits explained

 Table of contents

-If you’re looking for natural support for PCOS, take a look at the heavily-researched inositol.
-It’s a carbocyclic sugar that’s naturally occurring within our bodies.
-It’s also found in some nutritious foods such as whole grain bread, peanut butter, dried prunes and liver.
+If you’re looking for natural support for PCOS, take a look at these heavily-researched inositols.
+These carbocyclic sugars are naturally occurring within our bodies.
+They are also found in some nutritious foods such as whole grain bread, peanut butter, dried prunes and liver.

 What is myo-inositol and D-chiro-inositol?